 Heck’s announced political retirement in 2019 — which he later reversed to run for lieutenant governor — opened up the congressional seat.
 A crowd of 19 candidates emerged for the Aug.
-4 primary ballot, and several are well qualified.
+4 primary ballot, and several were well qualified.

-Among this field, Democrat Marilyn Strickland stands out as especially worthy.
+Among this field, Democrat Marilyn Strickland stood out as especially worthy.
 Her record as a successful city leader and, more recently, head of Seattle’s chamber of commerce gives her the broad experience necessary to address the diverse needs of South Sound communities.
 As the child of a Black father and Korean mother, she knows well the importance of equity across society.